-Skilled archers from the assemblage anxiously waited for their turn to win the prized catch, one behind the other marched forward and ran back in the same speed failing in their attempt to lift the mighty bowstring.
-As the last but one in line, Rama seated in the assemblage when called for the test, Viswamithra nodded Rama to move forward, while mum Janaka sat motionless fairly convinced that his daughter shall not be able to find a suitor in the assemblage.
+Skilled archers from the assemblage anxiously waited for their turn to win the prized catch, one behind the other marched forward and ran back in the same speed, but everyone failing in their attempt to lift the mighty bowstring.
+As the last but one in line, Rama seated in the assemblage was called for the test.
+Viswamithra nodded Rama to move forward, while mum Janaka sat motionless fairly convinced that his daughter shall not be able to find a suitor in the assemblage.
 Janaka thought to self ‘it is not a noble calf to lift and when Kings with strength of fully grown elephants have vainly tried this task, how then this young Prince dare and try the task’.
-However unruffled Rama walked fast nonchalantly, saluted the King in reverence, and wondering the gazed assemblage, lifted the shaft stringed and snapped it in lightening speed to the thunderous applause of the audience and ecstasy of Janaka.
+However unruffled Rama walked fast nonchalantly, saluted the King in reverence, and to the wondering of the gazed assemblage, lifted the stringed shaft and snapped it in lightening speed to the thunderous applause of the audience and ecstasy of Janaka.

-Next few days’ events passed like hurricane, Monarch of Kosala, Dasaratha with his household priest, and revered sage Vashishta reached Mithila with his family to solemnize the function when the Mithila King gave his lovely daughter to Rama when his brothers were also simultaneously united with other fair brides.
+Next few days’ events passed like hurricane, Monarch of Kosala, Dasaratha with his household priest, and revered sage Vashishta reached Mithila with his family to solemnize the function.
+While the Mithila King gave his lovely daughter to Rama, his brothers were also simultaneously united with other fair brides.
 Urmila, daughter of earth’s sister married Lashman while her twin sisters Mandavi and Suthakeerthi married Bharatha and Sathrughna respectively.
 Thus happily wedded Princes when marched from Mithila along with Rama and Sita, a dazzling splendor in the form of Parasurama, in a glorious warrior shape, rose before them from nowhere.

-Parasurama, sixth incarnation of Vishnu and wearing Brahmin’s cord blazed like Sun and Moon waylaid them to taunt ‘Oh, Rama, warrior from Kshatriya clan, I am here after annihilating your entire clan for they wronged and lynched my unarmed, innocent father, and left in my list are you and Kathaveerya alone.
+Parasurama, sixth incarnation of Lord Vishnu and wearing Brahmin’s cord, blazed like Sun and Moon and waylaid them taunting ‘Oh, Rama, warrior from Kshatriya clan, I am here after annihilating your entire clan for they wronged and lynched my unarmed, innocent father.
+Those left in my list are you and Kathaveerya alone.
 As the name Rama binds us both I am hesitant to kill you.
-Glee not over show of your valor to hold the hand of Sita, what you have achieved is from the strength gained from Vishnu, but look at my weapon in my hand.
-I shall confess you to be the ultimate valor and victor only if my shaft is lifted and strung, thereafter only you shall be allowed exit here’.
-Earlier Parasurama breezed out his vindictiveness on the Kshatriya clan after absorbing the fury aspect of Vishnu, and hunted those who wronged his father a saint unarmed.
+Glee not over show of your valor to hold the hand of Sita, what you have achieved is from the strength gained from Lord Vishnu, but look at my weapon in my hand.
+I shall confess you to be the ultimate valor and victor only if my shaft is lifted and strung, thereafter, you shall be allowed exit here’.
+Earlier Parasurama breezed out his vindictiveness on the Kshatriya clan after absorbing the fury aspect of Lord Vishnu, and hunted those who wronged his father, a saint, unarmed.

-Once Parasurama’s Master Saintly sage Kashyaba, for the lores he imparted to Parasurama received entire land Parasurama had won with power of penance, as meed and with a rider that in the land so granted, Parasurama shall not stay once the Sun rests and Moon begins to smile.
+Once Parasurama’s Master Saintly sage Kashyaba, for the lores he imparted to Parasurama received as meed with a rider entire land which Parasurama had won with power of penance.
+The rider was that in the land so granted by Parasurama, he shall not stay once the Sun rests and Moon begins to smile.
 He shall only be a visitor to the land.
 Respecting the command, wherever Parasurama strayed in master’s land, before Moon smiled, he vacated it with power of steps (Pada Gathi) and crossed over mount of Mahindra, which bordered his master’s land.
-Losing the step gait shall block the said power, losing the land donated shall be trespass and therefore the sage divine pronounce ‘Rama, you know you to be incarnate of soul Supreme.
-Destroy my body or my path to Paradise whichever you chose, should you turn victor’ thus indirectly declaring his proposed intent to shed his earthly life and that he shall not reach Paradise as perceived, but take another body before reaching heaven.
-Thus spoke Parasurama when offered Rama his huge weapon to lift and bend, Rama, grasped it like a light toy and bent it, smiling the while.
-But the glory of his foe, elder and sixth incarnate of Vishnu paled before the later manifest eighth in the form of Rama stood the victor there.
+Losing the step gait shall block the said power of Pada Gathi and entering the land donated shall be trespass.
+Therefore the sage divine Parasurama pronounced ‘Rama, you know you to be incarnate of soul Supreme.
+Destroy my body or my path to Paradise whichever you chose, should you turn victor by lifting my shaft’ thus indirectly declaring his proposed intent to shed his earthly life and that he shall not reach Paradise as perceived, but take another body before reaching heaven.
+Thus Parasurama when offered Rama his huge weapon to lift and bend, Rama, grasped it like a light toy and bent it, smiling the while.
+But the glory of his foe, elder and sixth incarnate of Lord Vishnu paled before the later, who was destined to manifest eighth of Lord Vishnu, in the form of Lord Rama, who stood the victor there.